Virgin River Rim Trail For Mountain Biking

 To reach the Strawberry Point trailhead from Cedar CIty, head east on SR14 for 32.6 miles.
 Turn right on Strawberry Point Road for 8.6 miles to the trail crossing and then another 0.2 miles to the parking area.

-Overall, Virgin River Rim Trail is the 18th most popular mountain bike trail of all 73 mountain biking rides in Utah.
+Overall, Virgin River Rim Trail is the 14th most popular mountain bike trail of all 74 mountain biking rides in Utah.
+Several of the better mountain bike trails are nearby Virgin River Rim Trail including Bunker Creek Trail, Birch Spring Knoll and Dark Hollow Trail.